×

 “You see that green line that snakes down from the top of the mountain?
 That’s what we’re going to ski,” I tell them.

 My kids are used to Mount Washington vertical, our home mountain – 505 metres.
-They look at me with those profoundly trusting expressions that candsc_8567 melt a parent’s heart.
+They look at me with those profoundly trusting expressions that can melt a parent’s heart.
 Moments later we’re sitting in the Eagle Express Gondola scraping frost off the windows so we can see the spectacular view of the Columbia Valley below.
 I point out the snowed under enclosure that’s home to a hibernating Boo, the resident grizzly whom we visited the previous summer.
 Then higher up the aforementioned green snake, otherwise known as It’s A Ten, crosses beneath the gondola lift line.

 “There it is again,” I say.